georgeerol/IotAwsSpark/README.md

 ### Stopping the Script

 The script will continue running and processing data until manually stopped.
-To stop the script, you can simply interrupt the Docker container running the Spark job.
+You can interrupt the Docker container running the Spark job to stop the script.

 ---